ericjwdchen/ericjwdchen.github.io/bookshelf.md

 weight: 1
 ---

 One star books (<span class="primary-color">★</span>) are certainly worth reading if you have prior interest in the subject matter, and two star books (<span class="primary-color">★★</span>) are definitely worth reading regardless of prior interest.
+This list also includes books that I started but never finished.

 ## In Progress